-- Establish a Nanaimo Broadband Task Force to build a community-wide movement toward a Gigabyte City. - Develop an Intelligent Community Plan and Broadband Strategy that identifies how the community will use digital infrastructure, information and communications technologies. - Include broadband and technology infrastructure in the new OCP's objectives and policy statements to underline their importance to all aspects of community and economic development, - Establish a Nanaimo Broadband Task Force to build a community-wide movement toward a gigabyte city. - Work with VIU and NRGH to develop a protocol and funding mechanism to support the mapping of broadband infrastructure and the development of an econometric model that will ascertain broadband impacts on sector development, employment and GDP.
+- Establish a Nanaimo Broadband Task Force to build a community-wide movement toward a Gigabyte City. - Develop an Intelligent Community Plan and Broadband Strategy that identifies how the community will use digital infrastructure, information and communications technologies. - Include broadband and technology infrastructure in the new OCP's objectives and policy statements to underline their importance to all aspects of community and economic development. - Work with VIU and NRGH to develop a protocol and funding mechanism to support the mapping of broadband infrastructure and the development of an econometric model that will ascertain broadband impacts on sector development, employment and GDP.